christophrumpel/laravel-factories-reloaded/README.md

 ```

 You can pick one of the found models or create factories for `all` of them.

--- image shown model list with all option --

 ### Define Default Model Data